minprog/webapps/projects/1 blog/content.md

 2. Click the green "Accept this assignment" button.
 This will create a GitHub repository for your project.
 Recall that a git repository is just a location where your code will be stored and which can be used to keep track of changes you make to your code over time.
 3. Click on the link that follows "Your assignment has been created here", which will direct you to the GitHub repository page for your project.
 It may take a few seconds for GitHub to finish creating your repository.
 5. Now, you should be looking at a GitHub repository titled `uva-webapps/blog-username`, where username is your GitHub username.
 This will be the repository to which you will push all of your code while working on your project (unlike for the first project, you will commit directly to this repository).
 6. GitHub Pages should already be enabled for the repository.
 Navigate to the main page of the repository and click "Environments" > "Deployments" and then on the "View deployment" button.
 You should be able to see the brief text that is in `README.md`. **However,** due to a bug, you may get a 404 error.
 In that case, just add a slash (`/`) to the URL and it should work!
+It might be instructive to follow the step-by-step instructions on [Convert an HTML site to Jekyll](https://jekyllrb.com/tutorials/convert-site-to-jekyll/).
+Keep in mind the requirements when doing so, and refer back to the videos when needed!

 Now before continuing, two things to do: